skeeeon/avigilon-cli/README.md

-# Avigilon Control Center CLI & Exporter
+# Avigilon CLI & Exporter

-A powerful command-line interface and Prometheus exporter for the Avigilon Web Endpoint Service.
+A command-line interface and Prometheus exporter for the Avigilon Web Endpoint Service.
 This tool allows system administrators to manage resources via scripts and monitor VMS health via Prometheus/Grafana.

 ## Features